 * Confirms full-year 2013 outlook for adjusted EBITDA

-* Profit from continuing operations excluding items beats estimates
+* Profit from continuing operations excluding items beats

 * Shares rise 2.5 percent at midday

 Tuesday posted a first-quarter net loss on a decline in

 admissions, the latest U.S. hospital operator to report a

 Hospital groups HCA Holdings Inc, Community Health

 have all warned that admissions were weak in the first quarter.

 The No. 3 for-profit U.S. hospital chain said it quickly